-A woman by the name of Carolyn Stickney, who died in 1939, haunts the Mount Washington Resort.
+A woman named Carolyn Stickney, who died in 1939, haunts the Mount Washington Resort.
 She goes around tapping on doors, and if she comes into your room (whether you invited her in or not), she will borrow your clothes.

-Built in 1863 as a private country estate for the Allen family, the mansion remained in the family’s hands up until 1946 when the last living relative of the Allen family, Ester Mercur, died.
-The mansion is said to be haunted by numerous spirits from the Allen family, but Ester is one that makes her presence felt the most, often accompanied by the smell of strong perfume.
+Built in 1863 as a private country estate for the Allen family, the mansion remained in the family’s hands up until 1946, when the last living relative of the Allen family, Ester Mercur, died.
+Numerous spirits from the Allen family haunt the mansion, but Ester makes her presence felt the most, often accompanied by the smell of strong perfume.